mmf1982/QTnetCDF/README.md

 inside the respecitve directories, run:

-    python3.7 setup.py install
+    python3.8 setup.py install

 It might be that the package pyhdf needed for QTnetCDF throws an error.
 If so, try manually to do:

+    python3.8 -m pip install pyhdf

+It might also be that you have some issues with the qt5 packages, it might help to force a reinstall of the libraries via:

+    sudo apt install --reinstall libqt5widgets5 libqt5gui5 libqt5dbus5 libqt5network5 libqt5core5a

+You can also try to install a specific version of PyQt5.
+E.g. by:

-    python3.7 -m pip install pyhdf and then redo the installation of QTnetCDF (phython3.7 setup.py install in the QTnetCDF4 directory).
+    python3.8 -m pip install PyQt5==5.15.1
+and then redo the installation of QTnetCDF (phython3.8 setup.py install in the QTnetCDF4 directory).

 Download for example a h5/ hdf/ nc file from here: https://hdfeos.org/zoo/index_openNSIDC_Examples.php

 and then call as

-    python3.7 -m NetCDF4viewer whatever_is_your_test_filename.nc_or_hdf_or_h5_or_hdf4
+    python3.8 -m NetCDF4viewer whatever_is_your_test_filename.nc_or_hdf_or_h5_or_hdf4

-with
+In case you used the virtual environment, with

     deactivate

 you can leave the virtual environment again.
 Of course you do not need to work within a virual environment in the frist place, but it might be the saver option if you just want to give it a try.

+If you received a warning that add_interactivity could not be found, the easiest is maybe to include a softlink inside the QTnetCDF folder to the appropriate file inside add_interactivity.
+However, if both packages are inside your python path, this should not be necessary.

 ## Basic functionality